 To add subtitles or closed captions, head to your video manager then click on Videos under Video Manager.
 Find the video you want to add subtitles or closed captioning to and click the drop-down arrow next to the edit button.
 Then choose Subtitles.
 You can then choose how you’d like to add subtitles or closed captioning.

 Cards and End Screens (Annotations)

-Starting in May 2017, YouTube will no longer allow users to add annotations to their videos.
+Starting in May 2017, YouTube stopped letting users add annotations to their videos.
 Instead, they are encouraging users to incorporate cards and end screens in their videos to poll viewers, link to external sites, or direct people to other videos.
 Thankfully, cards and end screens are as easy to add as annotations.
 Cards are small, rectangular notifications that appear in the top, right-hand corner of both desktop and mobile screens.
 You can include up to five cards per video, but if you’re including multiple cards, be sure to space them out evenly to give viewers time to take the desired action.

 Well, the answer should depend on which stage of the funnel the video is geared towards.
 If it’s an introductory video, ask them to like and subscribe to your page for more content.
 If it’s a demo video, ask them to check out your website for more information.
 Creating calls-to-action in your videos will actively guide your viewers through the sales funnel and help you see results faster.